Making Programs for VisionTV

 - Comedy Series

-- Drama series and dramatic feature films
+- Drama series and dramatic feature films (unless it is an international co-pro)

-- Half hour, one-off programs in any genre (except for specific strands)
+- Half hour, one-off programs in any genre

 Virtually all of the documentary programming VisionTV broadcasts must qualify as Canadian content.
 This means that foreign producers must work with Canadian co-producers to achieve a qualifying rating on the CAVCO scale.